Execution Context and Call Stack in JavaScript

 - During the creation phase,

-. - The assignment
+var ais hoisted, initializingawithundefined. - The assignment

-happens during the execution phase.
+a = 5happens during the execution phase.

-Example 2: Variable Hoisting with let
+Example 2: Variable Hoisting with let and const

 console.log(b) // ReferenceError: Cannot access 'b' before initialization